textileio/papers/draft.md

 to all developers.
 This is a powerful concept, but it is also flexible.
-For application developers working on very specific or niche apps with less need for inter-application usability, Modules are not needed, and they can instead focus on custom Models.
+For application developers working on very specific or niche apps with less need for inter-application usability, Modules are not needed, and they can instead focus on custom Collections.
 However, it is likely that developers who build on openly available *standard* Modules will provide a more useful experience for their users, and will benefit from the *network effects* [@shapiroInformationRulesStrategic1998] produced by